-I am an independent journalist covering social affairs.
-I have reported from the UK and South America for the Guardian, the Independent, New Internationalist, Huffington Post, Equal Times and the Big Issue in the North.
-I also work at the University of Leeds as a qualified careers adviser, helping students to fulfill their careers ambitions.
+As a journalist I have written about social issues and international affairs for the Guardian, the Independent, New Internationalist, Huffington Post, Equal Times and the Big Issue in the North, among other titles.
+I now work at the University of Leeds as a qualified careers professional, helping international students fulfill their career ambitions

 The dispute is one of the largest in China's recent history

 Workers at a factory in southern China, which makes shoes for Nike